JamesWoolfenden/learn-terraform/docs/index.md

 ## What is Terraform

-Terraform is a language and tool for creating infrastructure via a technique call Infrastrucuture as Code.
+Terraform is a language and tool for creating infrastructure via a technique called Infrastrucuture as Code.
-This is an example of and AWS instance, know as a resource, "web" described in Terraform with 4 properies set:
+This is an example of an AWS instance, know as a resource, called "web" described in Terraform with 4 properies set:

 ```terraform
 resource "aws_instance" "web" {